Richmond Park Golf Course: Other facilities

-Richmond Park Golf Club
+Golf clubs

 The Priory Golf Club was formed in 1924 by a group of enthusiastic players based at the newly opened "Prince's course".
 The club changed its name to the current Richmond Park Golf Club in 1953.
 The club continues to play regularly at the course.
 "The aim of the club is to bring all our members together in competitive golf and social functions in as pleasant and friendly an atmosphere as possible.
 Membership opportunities are always available to like-minded individuals".

-Putney Park Golf Club

 Putney Park Golf Club was formed in 1925 and continues to play regularly at the course.

-White Lodge Golf Club

 White Lodge Golf Club was formed in 1928 and continues to play regularly at the course.